RobJohnston/MasterPages/README.md

 ## Configuration

 There is a custom configuration section in the root web.config file that is still being fleshed-out.

 Also in the web.config file, one can set the default master page and define sitemap providers.
 There are 3 sitemaps in use:
 * Web.sitemap - controls the breadcrumb trail and the secondary left-side menu (when used by the appropriate master page).
 * Header.sitemap - controls the top horizontal menu before the full menu is AJAX-ed in.
 * Footer.sitemap - controls the vertical list of links in the footer.
 For the Canada.ca theme, only the first part is configurable.

+Sub-directories may also have a web.config file that overrides the root directory's file.

 ## Structure of projects